Turkish high-speed YHT train

 Ankara arrive:

-YHT = Yüksek Hızlı Tren = 250 km/h high-speed train.
-There's a brief X-ray baggage check on the platform, so turn up at least 15 minutes before departure.
+YHT = Yüksek Hızlı Tren = 250 km/h high-speed train Ankara-Eskisehir.
+There's brief X-ray & metal detector check when entering the station, allow a few minutes for this.

-Pamukkale Express = TVS2000 reclining pullman seats with refreshment trolley.
+Pamukkale Express = TVS2000 reclining pullman seats with refreshment trolley Eskisehir-Denizli.

 Check these times at ebilet.tcddtasimacilik.gov.tr or as explained here.